 where nmc is the number of MC replicates in the null distribution (5000), di is the value of the KS statistic foe MC replicate i, and dobs is the observed value of the KS statistic.
 I is an indicator function that takes a value of 1 if the observed statistic is greater than the simulated, 0 otherwise.
 The sum tallies the number of simulated statistics are smaller than the observed statistic.
 Note that we divide by nmc+1 because we have nmc+1total statistics (including dobs).
 We can then evaluate, against some α level of significance, which if any distributions are "fail to reject" (ftr).

 Interpretation of the KS test, for an application like this, suffers from two issues related to sample size.
 At low sample sizes the test has less statistical power to reject the null hypothesis, such that with low sample size a fail to reject result (ftr) does not necessarily provide evidence in favor of the estimated distribution (the null hypothesis).
 A large sample size presents the opposite problem--as sample size increases, the effect size necessary to reject the null hypothesis decreases.
 At large sample sizes this means that although the observed data are statistically different than the estimated distribution, the difference may not be of practical significance.
-We use equivlance tests to aid our interpretation of the goodness of fit between observed data and estimated distributions.
+We use equivalence tests to aid our interpretation of the goodness of fit between observed data and estimated distributions.

 Equivalence test: TOST

 (Robinson and Froese 2004) recommend an equivalence test to compare empirical data to model predictions using a two-one-sided t-test (TOST).
 In equivalence testing a maximum allowable error (or error tolerance) is defined, and the null hypothesis is that the observed distribution is outside of the error tolerance relative to the theoretical distribution.
 If the observed distribution is seen to be within the maximum error (or error tolerance), then the null hypothesis is rejected and the observed data is judged to be "equivalent" to the theoretical distribution (within the error tolerance).
 Here we use TOST to assess adequate matching between our observed empirical cumulative distribution of fuel type and the theoretical cdf associated with each candidate distribution.
-Let x(i) be the ith quantile of the empirical data distribution, and xi be the ith quantile of the theoretical distribution.
+Let x(i) be the ith quantile of the empirical data distribution, and x(i) be the ith quantile of the theoretical distribution.
 Then the difference between the observed and theoretical cumulative distributions (xdi) is:

-xdi=xi-xi
+xdi=x(i)-x(i)

 We then calculate xd as the mean distance between observed and theoretical cumulative distributions, and use TOST to determine statistically if the observed and theoretical distributions differ by more than a specified error tolerance ε.
 This requires an error tolerance to be specified, which for our application would be a relatively arbitrarily defined threshold.